Dirk Schouten (racing driver)

-Dirk Schouten (born 1 March 2001) is a Dutch racing driver and content creator who is currently competing in the 2025 Porsche Supercup and the 2025 Porsche Carrera Cup Italia for Dinamic Motorsport.
+Dirk Schouten (born 1 March 2001) is a Dutch racing driver who is currently competing in the 2026 Porsche Sixt Carrera Cup Deutschland and in the Porsche Mobil 1 Supercup.
 Schouten claimed the championship title in the 2024 season of the Porsche Carrera Cup Benelux.
 He competed as a guest driver in 2 rounds of the 2024 Porsche Supercup for two different teams.

 Career

 Touring Car Endurance Series

 Schouten made his car racing debut in the 2021 Touring Car Endurance Series at Mugello Circuit driving the No. 202 JR Motorsport BMW M3 E46 GTR in the TCX class alongside his father Coos Schouten and Dirk's cousin Bas Schouten.
 The trio finished third in the TCX class and 31st overall.

 International GT Open

 2021

 Alongside his select start in the Touring Car Endurance Series, Schouten also competed in the 2021 International GT Open.
 Schouten would drive the No. 53 Q1 by EMG Motorsport Porsche 992 GT3 Cup alongside teammate Nicolas Vandierendonck in the Am Cup.
 Schouten and Vandierendonck made their first start in the second round held at Circuit de Spa-Francorchamps.
 Schouten and Vandierendonck won both races in their class.

 Later in the season, the pair would return for rounds 6 and 7 at Monza and Barcelona respectively.
 However, they would move classes into the Pro-Am Cup.
 Schouten and Vandierendonck would win race one at Monza, and get podiums in all four races.
 They ended the season finishing third in the Pro-Am Cup.